713 COVID-19 Vaccination Policy

 Consequences for Contravention of this Policy

-- Proof of Vaccination and Mandatory Vaccination Exemption Forms will be randomly audited to confirm that appropriate documentation has been provided.
+- Information submitted by Individuals regarding Proof of Vaccination or Exemptions may be randomly audited to confirm that appropriate documentation has been provided.

-- The University reserves the right to take action with respect to any Individual who contravenes this Policy or who submits fraudulent Proof of Vaccination, fraudulent documentation supporting an exemption, or a fraudulent COVID -19 test result to the University.
+- The University reserves the right to take action with respect to any Individual who contravenes this Policy or who submits fraudulent documentation including but not limited to Proof of Vaccination or documentation supporting an exemption, to the University.
 Consequences may include but are not limited to:

 - For students – removal of access to University Locations and/or disciplinary action.